KozlovKV/game-life/docs/_docs.md

 1. [Version is full madden in Logisim with toroidal field `16`*`16`.](https://github.com/AlessandroFare/Game-of-Life-Logisim) Works fast but small field doesn't allow construct a lot of setups.
 For example ["Pulsar"](https://conwaylife.com/wiki/Pulsar) or ["Copperhead"](https://playgameoflife.com/lexicon/copperhead):
 2. [Web version](https://conwaylife.com/) - fast and convenient.
 Has endless field.
 Alas, we do not have similar capacities
-3. In [this video](https://www.youtube.com/watch?v=FiO6jkNkrb4) you can see Turing machine, 1D and 3D version, CPU-like version and so on.
+3. In [this video](https://www.youtube.com/watch?v=FiO6jkNkrb4) you can see Turing machine, 1D and 3D versions, wire version and so on.

 *[Back to table of contents](#table-of-contents)*